phpinternalsbook/PHP-Internals-Book/Book/php7/internal_types/strings/zend_strings.rst

 ----------------

 Just a quick word here about `interned strings <https://en.wikipedia.org/wiki/String_interning>`_.
 You could need such a concept in extension development.
-Interned strings also interact with OPCache extension.
+Interned strings also interact with opcache extension.

 Interned strings are deduplicated strings.
-When used with OPCache, they also get reused from request to request.
+When used with opcache, they also get reused from request to request.

 Say you want to create the string "foo".
 What you tend to do is simply create a new string "foo"::